dboddie-canonical-work/disgorged-docs/debugging-building-snaps.rst

    </h3>

-The full list of `interfaces <supported-interfaces.md>`__ details the capabilities enabled by each.
+The full list of :ref:`interfaces <supported-interfaces>` details the capabilities enabled by each.
 Developers should consult this list to identify the necessary interfaces required by their application.
 When an interface is omitted, this may result in the application misbehaving.

 The Snap security team have provided a tool to debug these situations.
 Install the tool with ``snap install snappy-debug``.
 This helps identify missing interfaces by reporting on application security failures, and will make suggestions on how to improve the snap, perhaps by adding interfaces.